mathigon/textbooks/content/functions/content.md

 In this system of functions, we can see who is ahead at any given time during the race.
 For example, we write f(t) > u(t) when [[Boufaarirane is ahead of Rogers | Rogers is ahead of Boufaarirane]].

-    // NOTES
-    // Used both < and > to show both.
-Would it be better for students to see a "readable" pattern than matches the sentences, which would only use > ?

     x-card-graph#runner-card-graph
         div